 A person centred and solution focused approach to healing

 This therapy approach is mainly associated with a humanistic and existential therapy model.
 Your journey of change is all about your inner authentic self which encourages the process of self re-discovery.
 You are always guided by the present solutions and jolted into the future for answers.
-The future self is more real then you think.
+The future self is more real than you think.
 In this future state, you will be able to access all of your solutions.
-Try to imagine that you have already made the change and all you are doing is listening to your highest self.
-And finding the answers to how to get there.
+Try to imagine that you have already made the change and all you are doing is listening to your highest self, and finding the answers to how to get there.
 To the future that is.
-The practitioner will listen to your needs allowing the client to find their own solutions and empowering the client to resolve issues with their own inner wisdom.
+The practitioner will listen to your needs allowing the client to find their own solutions and empowering the client to resolve issues within their own inner wisdom.
 Existential therapy approach describes that a person may have an absolute essence that may be their true and unchangeable nature.
-But the idea in Existentialism is that we can change the way be choice to think, feel and be as a human being.
+But the idea in Existentialism is that we can change the way we choice to think, feel and be as a human being.
 What we stand for, our values, desires and lessons in life can be discovered, reframed and put into action.
-The idea here is that once we know what our issues are, we then need to realise what we want as a solution so we can then put these changes into action.
-This is the holt trinity of creation.
-Casual is where we access the reframing of the origins of our issues, as we then give birth to new feelings associated with the reframed casual.
+The idea here is that once we know what our issues are, we then need to realise what we want as a goal so we can then put these changes into action.
+This is the holy trinity of creation.
+‘Causal’ is where we access the reframing of the origins of our issues, as we then give birth to new feelings associated with the reframed ‘Causal’.
 Once the feelings are changed which are the effects of the casual, our behaviours manifest as change in the world around us.
-Or behaviours are referred to as our action in the world as this aspect is the doing energy projected towards the outside world and other people.
-Casual is absolute and masculine.
+Or behaviours are referred to as our action in the world, projected towards the outside world and other people.’Causal’ is absolute and masculine.
 Feelings are subjective, internal and feminine.
-And the behaviours are the birthing son of inner mother feelings as actions.
+And new behaviours are the re-birthed son of inner feelings as actions.

 Suggestion therapy using Hypnotherapy

 Suggestion Hypnotherapy is used to create change using suggestions, metaphors and visualisations to encourage the positive feelings associated with the change.
 We can use all senses to experience shifts of awareness.
 Some people may be more visual, so the practitioner may use language that is more visually oriented.
 And guiding the clients from past tense to the present now allowing a positive future change to manifest.
 Suggestion is the psychological process by which one person influences the thoughts, feelings, or behaviour of another with mutual consent and respect.
 We all use one or more than one representational system through the sub-modalities of our five senses.

 NLP (Neuro Linguistic Programming)